James II of England: Religious liberty and dispensing power

 James allowed Roman Catholics to occupy the highest offices of his kingdoms, and received at his court the papal nuncio, Ferdinando d'Adda, the first representative from Rome to London since the reign of Mary I. Edward Petre, James's Jesuit confessor, was a particular object of Anglican ire.
 When the King's Secretary of State, the Earl of Sunderland, began replacing office-holders at court with "Papist" favourites, James began to lose the confidence of many of his Anglican supporters.
 Sunderland's purge of office-holders even extended to the King's brothers-in-law (the Hydes) and their supporters.
-Roman Catholics made up no more than one-fiftieth of the English population.
 In May 1686, James sought to obtain a ruling from the English common-law courts that showed he had the power to dispense with Acts of Parliament.
 He dismissed judges who disagreed with him on this matter, as well as the Solicitor General, Heneage Finch.
-The case of Godden v.
-Hales affirmed his dispensing power, with eleven out of the twelve judges ruling in the king's favour.
+The case of Godden v Hales affirmed his dispensing power, with eleven out of the twelve judges ruling in the king's favour after six judges were dismissed for refusing to promise to support the king.

 In 1687, James issued the Declaration of Indulgence, also known as the Declaration for Liberty of Conscience, in which he used his dispensing power to negate the effect of laws punishing both Roman Catholics and Protestant Dissenters.
 In the summer of 1687 he attempted to increase support for his tolerationist policy by a speaking tour of the western counties of England.
 As part of this tour, he gave a speech at Chester in which he said, "suppose... there should be a law made that all black men should be imprisoned, it would be unreasonable and we had as little reason to quarrel with other men for being of different [religious] opinions as for being of different complexions."
 At the same time, James provided partial toleration in Scotland, using his dispensing power to grant relief to Roman Catholics and partial relief to Presbyterians.